 Course Advisories: SCC minimum English and math standards.
 Enrollment in other college courses recommended as strategies are applied to curricular materials.
-Helps the student with learning disabilities analyze, compare and select effective interventions for access to college curricular materials and develop a comprehensive self-advocacy plan to help assure accommodations in academic, work, and social settings.
-It emphasizes notetaking, memory, critical thinking and cooperative learning strategies.
-Repeatable 1 time.
+Helps the student with cognative learning and processing disabilities that is planning to transfer to a 4-year school.
+The student will learn to analyze, compare, think critically and select effective learning strategies to help them access college curricular materials.
+Throughout the semester, students will learn to develop their self-understanding and ability to advocate for effective accommodations in academic, work, and social settings.
 Two hours lecture, two hours activity.